MohamedSaeed99/Design_Pattern_Generator/Documentation.md

 DesignGen is the code behind creating the plugin ToolWindow and setting it up.

 Lastly, ClashDetect class assists in detecting whether a specified file name already exists in that directory.
 It uses static variables to help with keeping the consistency of the variables throughout the program.
+It only allows for the creation of 1 instance of data structure throughout the program.
+The program will update the data structure each time a design pattern is selected.

 ## Implemented Design Patterns